MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/sync-data-offline-background.md

 ## Android devices

-The initial offline sync can continue when Power Apps runs in the background or when the device is locked.
+An offline sync can continue when Power Apps runs in the background or when the device is locked.

 ## Windows devices
-The initial offline sync can continue when Power Apps is minimized or when the device is locked.
+An offline sync can continue when Power Apps is minimized or when the device is locked.

 If the device is on power saving mode and running on the battery, the sync will run for 10 minutes only.
 After the 10 minutes, the sync will be suspended until the user maximizes the app.